 A furnace is a more powerful heating system

-and is critical for certain colder climates.
-That’s because a heat pump has trouble when the weather hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
-As strange as it sounds, during heating season, a heat pump is designed to remove heat from the air outside and use it to heat the inside air.
-Even when it feels cold outside, there is still plenty of available heat for the heat pump to work properly, but at exceptionally low temperatures there is not sufficient heat available outside to warm the inside air to higher temperatures needed to stay warm.
+and is critical for certain cooler climates.
+That’s because a heat pump has trouble when the temperature hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
+As strange as it sounds, during heating season, a heat pump is intended to pull heat from the air outside and use it to warm the inside air.
+Even when it feels cold outside, there is still plenty of available heat for the heat pump to work properly, but at exceptionally low temperatures there is not sufficient heat available outside to heat the air inside to high enough temperatures needed to keep warm.
 So while a heat pump may be great during the cooler temperatures for someone in Daytona Beach, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
-If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.
+If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

 In some areas, heat pumps can work with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
-This is a fantastic alternative for specific northern regions, but additional land must be available in order to install the proper piping for a geothermal system.
+This is a fantastic alternative for certain northern regions, but more land must be available in order to install the necessary piping for a geothermal system.

 When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up purchasing a system that doesn’t work when extreme temperatures hit, or investing in additional systems when one would suffice.

-If you’re not sure which system would work best for you, call BW/Cook Service Experts to schedule
+If you still aren’t convinced which system is best for your home, call BW/Cook Service Experts to schedule

-a free in-home quote.
-We are here to answer any and all of your questions to help you choose the right option for your home.
+a complimentary in-home quote.
+We are happy to answer any and all of your questions to make sure you choose the right option for your home.